 Marabu (the African sickle bush) is an invasive shrub that occupies land that was previously devoted to sugar cane production and ranching.
 The marabu is currently estimated to cover in excess of 800,000 hectares of land.

-Mr. Murphy told Cuba Business Report that the deal was approved and took three years of development, and he looks forward to clearing the land of marabu and returning it to original economic use.
+Mr. Murphy told Cuba Business Report that the deal was approved and took three years of development.
+He looking forward to the prospect of clearing the land of marabu and returning it to original economic use.